-Wound healing has been studied as long as there has been damage to skin and the supporting tissues.
-Wounds should heal naturally but hunter-gatherers would have noticed that certain factors favor or even speed up wound healing.
+Stages of Wound healing in dogs has been studied as long as there has been damage to skin and the supporting tissues.
+Wounds should heal naturally but hunter-gatherers would have noticed that certain factors favor or even speed up wound healing in dogs.
 These include the arresting of bleeding, the necessity of hygiene, the assistance of wound dressing techniques and even early surgical methods of approximation of the wound edges.

-Stem Cell Therapy has recently emerged as a promising option for the treatment of chronic wounds.
+Stem Cell Therapy has recently emerged as a promising option for the treatment of non healing wounds in dogs.
 Adipose Derived Stem Cells (ADSCs) offer a tremendous advantage over the previous alternatives.
 They have the following four functions:

 2. Tissue Replacement

 Figure 4.
 The dermal cells in non-healing wounds are deficient in their ability to divide, migrate and produce the ECM, thus the applied ADSCs must supplement this function.
 The cell type we are discussing is called keratinocytes, and Stem Cells convert themselves into new keratinocytes adding cells (tissue) to the healing process.